amykatenicho/BuildIoTService1Hour/README.md

-Windows 10 IoT Core Hands-on Lab
+Build an IoT Service in 1 Hour - Windows 10 IoT Core Hands-on Lab
 ========================================
-ConnectTheDots will help you get tiny devices connected to Microsoft Azure, and to implement great IoT solutions taking advantage of Microsoft Azure IoT Hubs and the Universal Windows Platform.
+This lab will help you get tiny devices connected to Microsoft Azure, and to implement great IoT solutions taking advantage of Microsoft Azure IoT Hubs and the Universal Windows Platform.

 > This lab is stand-alone, but is used at Microsoft to accompany a presentation about Azure, Windows 10 IoT Core, and our IoT services.
 If you wish to follow this on your own, you are encouraged to do so.
 If not, consider attending a Microsoft-led IoT lab in your area.